mech/Notes/DevOps/docker.md

 * Changes to a volume are made directly
 * Changes to a volume will not be included when you update an image
 * Volumes persist (even when not running) until no containers use them (different from mounted host volume)
+* Data volumes bypass the union file system.
+In other words, they are not captured by `docker commit`.
+* It is possible to share a volume with a stopped container.

-This allow us to add data (like source code), a database, or other content into an image without committing it to the image and allows us to share that data between containers.
+This allow us to add data (like source code), a database, log files, or other content into an image without committing it to the image and allows us to share that data between containers.
 Volume will not be included when we commit or build an image.

 The VOLUME is just a directory that bypass the layered Union File System to provide shared data.
 It is different from mounting host directory.
 To mount host directory as volume, you need to do it at run-time: